1587/speaking-exam/00-part5.md

 there are some reasons as follows:

-First, colleague communicate well enable us to express our views clearly, and share our true thoughts with our colleagues. we can find out the root cause of the problem through communication.
+First, colleague communicate well enable us to express our views clearly, we can find out the root cause of the problem.

-Second, from communicate we can get other people's opinions, and find our misstakes of our tasks, which could be a risk of our project.
+Second, from communicate we can get other people's opinions[əˈpɪnjəns], and find our misstakes of our tasks.

 Third, communicate well can make team members feel better, which can makes our work efficiently.
-Team is more likely to succeed.

-That's why I think colleague communicate well is the most important.
+That's all
 ```